Krinkle/timotijhof.net/_posts/2019-09-12-protect-yourself-from-npm.md

 </figcaption>
 </figure>

+Upon running `npm install`, you may be downloading and executing hundreds of programs.

 Programs from nice people sometimes ask for your permission.
 This is because a developer choose to do so.

-There may also be laws that could punish them if they get caught choosing differently.
+There may also be laws that could punish them if they get caught not doing so.

 ---